 Criteria for Teaching Assistantships

 Each semester (fall and spring), all students in each section (archaeology, biological, and cultural) are considered for a Teaching Assistantship unless they choose to opt out.
-Students will receive an email from the Graduate Coordinator (in September and March) asking if they wish to be considered for an assistantship the following semester.
+Students will receive an email from the Graduate Program Manager (in September and March) asking if they wish to be considered for an assistantship the following semester.
 Students are asked to respond within one week, and if interested, return the completed Prospective Teaching Assistant Information.
 Failure to complete and return the form by the given deadline will be considered an “opt out.”
-Students who know they will be in the field or away from email during this period should confirm their interest and fill out all relevant forms with the Graduate Coordinator in advance.
+Students who know they will be in the field or away from email during this period should confirm their interest and fill out all relevant forms with the Graduate Program Manager in advance.
 Students who respond late will be considered for assistantships only if there are any additional positions after all on-time responders have had offers.

 Each section of the department ranks its applicants using a predetermined combination of factors, which may include graduate GPA, past performance as a teaching assistant (if any), previous academic and professional experience, and current CV.
 Intersectional applicants are ranked with other applicants using the same criteria by the sections involved.
 Students with departmental support guarantees are ranked first.